LanceNoble/igme320Project/README.md

-Name and Section: Lance Noble, IGME 202 03-04
+9/29/2022

+IGME 320 Project

+Team: Marvelous Potatoes (Ethan, Lance, Cameron, Logan)

-Project Title: Asteroids
+Project Title: Manifesto

-Description of Project: A recreation of the classic Atari game Asteroids.
-It's a top-down SHMUP (shoot 'em up) where you are a controllable ship that must avoid incoming asteroids whilst simultaneously destroying them.
+Description of Project: Variety puzzle game where the player must escape the psycho’s lair while keeping the killer talking about their plans.

-User Responsibilities/Functionality: You will need to use the WASD keys to move around and avoid the asteroids.
-Use the spacebar to shoot bullets that will break the asteroids.
+User Responsibilities/Functionality: You will need to use the AD keys to move left and right and access puzzles via point-and-click.

-Description of Above and Beyond features: None

 Caveats or Known Issues: None

-Requirements Not Completed: None
+Requirements Not Completed: The current state of our project is an MVI

-Sources: spaceship and bullet assets by Kenney Assets: https://www.kenney.nl/assets/pixel-shmup asteroid assets by Kenney Assets: https://www.kenney.nl/assets/space-shooter-redux

-Notes: No grace period was used
+Sources: None

+Notes: None